dylanfesta/HawkesSimulator.jl/README.md

 Simulates multi-dimensional Hawkes Processes with a variety or interaction kernels.

+!!! warning
-For one-dimensional Hawkes processes, and parameter inference, consider using the package [HawkesProcesses.jl](https://github.com/dm13450/HawkesProcesses.jl).
+    This package is under active development, and mostly undocumented and incomplete.
+For one-dimensional Hawkes processes, and parameter inference, consider alternatives such as [HawkesProcesses.jl](https://github.com/dm13450/HawkesProcesses.jl).